-- 6.1 Professional Resumes: Analyze the resumes of professional chefs and food service professionals.
+- 6.1 Professional Resumes: Analyze the resumes of professional chefs and foodservice food service professionals.
 Create a resume for a food service industry career. - 6.2 Mock Interview: Participate in a mock interview.
-Identify tips on dress and grooming, most asked interview questions, appropriate conduct during an interview, and recommended follow-up procedures, including a thank you letter to the interviewer.
+Identify tips on dress and grooming, most commonly asked most asked interview questions, appropriate conduct during an interview, and recommended follow-up procedures, including a thank you letter to the interviewer.